-We Are Who We Are is available now on BBC iPlayer
+We Are Who We Are is available now on BBC iPlayer.

-In We Are Who We Are, we are allowed brief entry into the private teenage world of Fraser (Jack Dylan Grazer) and Caitlin ‘Harper’ (Jordan Kristine Seamón).
-Both brought together by the military careers of their parents at a US base in Italy during 2016.
-Their emerging identities caught up in the friendships and family relationships surrounding them.
+In We Are Who We Are, we are allowed brief entry into the private teenage world of Fraser (Jack Dylan Grazer) and Caitlin ‘Harper’ (Jordan Kristine Seamón), two teenagers brought together by the military careers of their parents on a US base in Italy during 2016.
+Here their emerging identities are caught up in the friendships and family relationships surrounding them.

 Director: Luca Guadagnino